coderedtails/blog/actor_paradigm_v2.md

 One important property that the messages have to fulfil to make this viable, is that they are to be immutable.
 Once a message is out, there is no going back or changing it mid-flight.
 You can imagine an Actor system like a little factory where co-workers send each other sealed envelops with orders or information.
-Each works in isolation based on the information he has locally.
+Each works in isolation based on the information he has.

 ## Actor conversations for beginners

 So much for the basic ideas of the **Actor Model**.
 Let's look at some code using Scala/Javas framework **Akka**.

-One striking feature of Akkas implementation of the **Actor Model** is its clean, minimal abstraction.
+One striking feature of Akkas implementation of the **Actor Model** is its clean, minimal interface.
-Below you can see a simple Akka Actor named `Bob` that will send a `Greeting` to an `Anna` Actor when he gets a `SayHello` message:
+Below you can see a simple Akka Actor named `Bob` that will send a `Greeting` to an `Anna` Actor when he receives a `SayHello` message:

     case object SayHello
     case object Greeting(message: String)